Does Parenting Have an Impact on Child Brain Development?

-And the child’s need is no way near fulfilled just by feeding them and tucking them in.
-The adult should constantly stimulate the child.
+For a healthy, growing brain, constant stimulation is a necessity.
+Boredom or isolation has a negative impact on child brain development.
 For many adults, stimulation is playing video games or watching a good flick.
 But infants haven’t yet reached the mental capacity where they can enjoy either and feel stimulated.
 For them, the world is new and strange.
-So even giving them a piece of plastic cover or a TV remote is stimulating enough.
-Stimulation has been proven to be one of the most important factors in studies regarding child brain development.
+Parenting tips: giving them a piece of plastic cover or a TV remote is stimulating enough.
+Stimulation has been proven to be one of the most critical factors in studies regarding child brain development.

-So this is it.
-When a child receives a proper company that is more than adequate to develop his/her brain.
-If you give the child a lot of quality time, and he/she will grow into a great human.
-Also, keep in mind that boredom or isolation will have a negative impact on child brain development.
-But it is not even remotely hard to keep a child entertained, for the new world is new to them.
-Anything insignificant to adults, like a paper cup or soda cap, can kindle a child’s brain and help in forming synapses.
-So in a way, if you pay attention to the child’s mood, you are doing an excellent job at parenting.
+But how do you prepare the child to be alone and make sure they form a lot of synapses without your presence?
+Interactive toys.
+From learning the basic alphabets to solving small puzzles, they will help the child form ample synapses in their brains.
+It is not as hard to keep a child entertained, for the new world is new to them.
+Anything insignificant to adults, even a paper cup or soda cap, can kindle a child’s brain and help in forming synapses.
+So, in a way, as long as you pay attention to the child’s mood, you are doing an excellent job at parenting.